deasterly/CPMT-1077/CPMT-1075_Final_Lab.md

   * "/squad2/"
 17. Edit "/etc/fstab" to mount the EXT4 filesystem labeled "SR-71" under "/blackbird/" using the default options
 18. Edit "/etc/fstab" to mount the EXT4 filesystem on the "Squad1" LV under "/squad1/" using the default options
-19. edit "/etc/fstab" to mount the EXT4 filesystem on the "squad2" LV under "/squad2/" using the default options
+19. Edit "/etc/fstab" to mount the EXT4 filesystem on the "squad2" LV under "/squad2/" using the default options
+20. Confirm all filesystems mount successfully by rebooting or running `mount -av`
 ---
-20. Create/configure the files and directories in Table 3
+21. Create/configure the files and directories in Table 3
   * Be sure to double check the owner, group, and permissions
   * Remember `chown --help` and `chmod --help`
 ---